AlineQuadros/AlineQuadros/_posts/2018-12-11-playing-data-detective.md

 ---
 layout: post
 title:  "Playing data detective: "
-author: john
+author: Aline
 categories: [ Data-science ]
 tags: [ datasets, unstructured data ]
-image: assets/images/11.jpg
+image: assets/images/data_scientist_female.jpg
-description: "How I combined published and unpublished data into a structured dataset "
+description: "description "
 featured: true
 hidden: true
+beforetoc: "How I combined published and unpublished data into a structured dataset"
+toc: true
 ---

-Back in 2017, when I was a research assistant  I spared a few months
+Back in 2017, when I was a research assistant  I've spent a few months

+The trick is to carefully go through the dataset

+Well, I did this manually and I am very proud of this small contribution.
 But, why not take this to the next level?
 What about analysing 90000 publications, instead of 90?
-Inspired by the recente advances of Natural language processing, I .
+Inspired by the recent advances of Natural language processing (NLP), I .